Vegan Yule Log

-Gently mix 80g of vegan butter in a large bowl until soft.
+Gently mix 80g of vegan margarine or butter in a large bowl until soft.
 Add 200g of icing/powdered sugar, a little bit at a time until smooth.
 Add 1 tablespoon of soy milk to help loosen it up.

 Finally, add 2 teaspoons of vanilla extract and mix it in.

 I like to whisk it all together for a couple of minutes using an electric whisk, which helps to make it paler and fluffy.

 When the 90 minutes are up, gently unroll the cake.
 If you’re careful, there shouldn’t be any cracks but don’t worry if you get some small ones as they can be covered later.

 Spread an even layer of the vanilla buttercream over the cake.
 Gently roll it back up, this time without the dishcloth.

 Cover the cake in plastic wrap and place it in the fridge for 1 hour.
 This will help it to hold its shape.